misiektoja/instagram_monitor/docs/view-modes.md

 The Web Dashboard runs a small web server on your computer.
 By default, open `http://127.0.0.1:8000/` in a browser on the same computer.
 The `127.0.0.1` address is local, so other devices cannot connect unless you change the server and Docker settings.

+In a container the server must bind to `0.0.0.0` so Docker can forward traffic.
+That value means every container network interface.
+It is not a browser destination.
+Use the published host address `http://127.0.0.1:8000/` instead.

 **Key Features:**

 - **Full Control Panel**: Add or remove monitoring targets directly from the browser.